 My boyfriend can't understand why I would want to be in this sleepless slumber when I could have had more time actually, properly asleep.
 And he's right, of course.
 But I just can't not snooze.
 Until now that is.
 The first day back from the retreat, a Sunday, and I was up with the birds and sprang out of bed.
 Of course, it was just because I was rested.
 But then the next day it happened, and the next.
 It's been 10 days now, and I'm still waking to my alarm, switching it off and hopping into the shower.

 Now, according to the DNA test I mentioned earlier, I can tolerate caffeine supposedly with no side effects, but it seems like it does affect me.
 After years of trying to find reasons why I can't just get up, I have found it and it's coffee.
 According to the National Sleep Foundation, "Caffeine enters the bloodstream through the stomach and small intestine and can have a stimulating effect as soon as 15 minutes after it is consumed.
 Once in the body, caffeine will persist for several hours: it takes about six hours for one half of the caffeine to be eliminated."
-Not only that, they also say caffeine can cause sleep disturbance; the thing is, I always thought that meant trouble falling asleep (which has never been my problem), not difficulty waking.
+Not only that, but they also say caffeine can cause sleep disturbance; the thing is, I always thought that meant trouble falling asleep (which has never been my problem), not difficulty waking.

 Of course, the habit of waking to a hot cup of coffee is a tough one to break, but the chicory coffee has really helped.
-It's roasted and some come blended with figs and barley to give it that rich, coffee-like, flavour.
+It's roasted and some come blended with figs and barley to give it that rich, coffee-like, flavor.
 Plus, it looks like coffee and doesn't smell too dissimilar.
 If it doesn't float your boat, another good alternative is a turmeric latte that you can make at home, or you can buy a blend that you add to hot milk.
 But avoiding the snooze button isn't the only benefit of drinking chicory coffee.

-The chicory root used to make this coffee alternative contains inulin, a soluble plant fibre, that's used in various weight-loss supplements on the market.
+The chicory root used to make this coffee alternative contains inulin, a soluble plant fiber, that's used in various weight-loss supplements on the market.
 Inulin is also a prebiotic (which is a food source for our gut's friendly bacteria to feed on and thrive).
 So it helps with our overall gut health, an area we're understanding is more and more crucial for overall health.

 Various studies have also linked oligofructose, found in chicory, with a reduction in appetite.
 While totally anecdotal, on the days when I drink a chicory coffee mid-morning and mid-afternoon, I find the urge to snack is dampened.